sunderedsystems/sunderedcore/docs/creating-a-character.md

 *Role Example:* A Malefic Cleric might channel destructive divine energy to wipe out enemies.

 ### Myric
-**Unique Ability:** May choose to treat a normal check as a stressed check in order to gain proficiency, even if they are not normally proficient in the relevant discipline.
+**Unique Ability:** May spend 2 Source Dice to treat an unstressed, non-combat check as a stressed check in order to gain proficiency, even if they are not normally proficient in the relevant discipline.
 *Role Example:* A Myric Warlock might pick a lock or tame a horse, even if they’d never seen either.

 ### Vitalic
 **Unique Ability:** Adds proficiency twice to healing.
 *Role Example:* A Reparative Druid might focus on restoring allies quickly during combat.

 ---